Part of the "Cheat Day" Family | Visit Main Site

 Each puff is coated in a peanut butter powder that adds extra moisture, making the overall experience much more pleasant than the Marshmallow flavor.

-Ghost Protein Cereal: The Best on the Market?
+Ghost Protein Cereal: The Final Verdict

 I’ve tried every protein cereal out there, and you can find my full ranking of over 20 different protein cereals right here.